Child Care Assistant Program MichiganDownload 2020 Catalog

 A child care assistant is a person who teaches children in a daycare or preschool setting.
 They ensure the children’s needs are met, milestones are obtained, and educational activities are available to stimulate growth and development.
 Like all Career Quest programs, our curriculum for the child care assistant program is hands-on and comprehensive.
 Students will acquire knowledge and skills from their textbooks and lectures and apply them in the lab the next day.
 With this hands-on training, you’ll easily retain knowledge, refine your skills, and increase your employability!

 Our child care assistant program curriculum will cover:

 - Health and safety

 - Child guidance and prep

 - Understand behaviors and background of children

-Child care assistants work in a variety of settings, from private homes to full-service day care centers.
-The primary responsibility of a child care assistant is to provide support to preschool teachers or primary care givers.
-Assistants work to ensure children under their charge are in a safe and comfortable environment and provided with personal care and attention.
+Child care assistants work in a variety of settings, from private homes to full-service daycare centers.
+The primary responsibility of a child care assistant is to provide support to preschool teachers or primary caregivers.
+By working directly with children, assistants ensure they’re in a safe and comfortable environment while providing them with personal care and attention.

 Work environments include:

 - Teacher assistance or paraprofessional in elementary schools